SRGSSR/pillarbox-android/docs/README.md

 }
 ```

-The credential information can be found into the SRG SSR Bitwarden.
+The necessary credentials can be found in the SRG SSR Bitwarden.

 ### Add the Pillarbox dependencies